 Since React native rendering are immutable the Redux Re-render renders all the relevant components no matter how many times it renders.

-- Redux uses lots of boiler plates to do even a simple task.
+- This uses lots of boiler plates to do even a simple task.

-- Using Redux in a small app with less relationships among the components is a waste.
+- Using this in a small app with less relationships among the components is a waste.

 In conclusion Redux can be very useful if you are building a large application where one data set is being used in multiple components and it will be a waste to use Redux in a small application with less relationships among components.